-Two things that my students are great at are Painting and Patterns!
+Two things that my little artists are great at are Painting and Patterns!

-Week Two: Students used a sharpie and outlined EVERYTHING.
-Once the outlining was complete students used Crayola Construction Paper Crayons to color in just the shapes not the backgrounds.
+Day Two: Use a sharpie and retrace over EVERYTHING.
+Once the black lines are complete use Crayola Construction Paper Crayons to add color in just the shapes not the backgrounds.